Migliore

-Migliore (/it/, meaning 'better' or 'best'; 밀리오레, is the name of a chain of department stores in South Korea that specializes in selling clothing and fashion accessories.
-The first store opened in the Dongdaemun shopping district in Seoul in 1998, and another in Myeongdong, one of the premier shopping districts in Korea, in 2000.
-There are also stores in other major Korean cities, including Busan, Daegu, Gwangju, and Suwon.
-There is an overseas store in Taipei, Taiwan.
+Migliore (/it/, meaning better or best; 밀리오레) is the name of a chain of shopping malls in South Korea.
+The tenants are small businesses, most of which specialize in selling clothing and fashion accessories.
+The first mall opened in the Dongdaemun shopping district in Seoul in 1998.
+Another mall opened in Myeongdong, one of the premier shopping districts in Korea, in 2000.
+This particular mall originally started out as a vertical mall, and afterwards ceded most of the retail space to a hotel.
+There were also malls in other major Korean cities, including Busan, Daegu, Gwangju, and Suwon.